TugaAhmed/Open-GNN-Mini-Competition-/README.md

 ## 🗂 Dataset

 We use the **GossipCop** and **Politifact** datasets, which contain Twitter news propagation graphs.
 Each graph represents a news article as the **root node**, and the users who retweeted the news as **child nodes**.
+You can download the data from this link : https://drive.google.com/drive/folders/1OslTX91kLEYIi2WBnwuFtXsVz5SS_XeR

 ### Node Features